nennneko5787/NNDViewer/README.md

   5GBurrito - Minor changes (projct manager?)

-  2B_enpitsu - New banner, watch history fix, and icon.
+  2B_enpitsu - New banner, watch history fix, new icon, and fair bit more (thank you so much!).

 ## Description
 It utilizes some undocumented YouTube APIs to get the raw video url and plays the stream using the decoder taken from [Video player for 3DS by Core-2-Extreme](https://github.com/Core-2-Extreme/Video_player_for_3DS).